Sleight: Release

 The film premiered at the 2016 Sundance Film Festival on January 23, 2016.
 On January 28, 2016, WWE Studios and BH Tilt acquired distribution rights to the film.
 The film was released on April 28, 2017, by WWE Studios and BH Tilt.

 Box office

 In North America, Sleight was released alongside How to Be a Latin Lover, Baahubali 2: The Conclusion and The Circle, and was projected to gross $1–2 million from 565 theaters in its opening weekend.
 It ended up debuting to $1.7 million (a per-theater average of $3,012), finishing 14th at the box office.

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 81% based on 43 reviews and an average rating of 6.10/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 83% based on 42 reviews.
 The site's critical consensus reads, "Sleight subverts genre norms, delivering a smart and well-acted – if ultimately somewhat frustrating – magical mystery."
 On Metacritic, the film has a score 62 out of 100 based on reviews from 18 critics, indicating "generally favorable reviews".